saadmsft/call-center-voice-agent-accelerator/README.md

 ## Security Considerations

 ACS currently does not support Managed Identity.
-The ACS connection string is stored securely in Key Vault and injected into the container app via its secret URL.
+The ACS connection string is stored securely in Key Vault and injected into the App Service via Key Vault reference.

 ## Additional Disclaimers